Top

 Can Alimony be Increased or Decreased?

-If your divorce situation involves long term or permanent alimony, you may be asking if it's possible to adjust your payment amount as you and your ex-spouse's lives change.
+If your divorce situation involves long term alimony, you may be asking if it's possible to adjust your payment amount as you and your ex-spouse's lives change.
 Different factors can change your payments, mainly if the spouse receiving the payments becomes involved in a supportive relationship as determined by the courts.

 If you have questions about alimony in Florida, our lawyers in Naples & Cape Coral have the answers you need.
 Contact Family First Legal Group today at (239) 319-4441.